Where is Kona Coffee Grown?

 Hawaii’s Kona region has the perfect mix of climate, geography, and geology to make it home to some of the world’s most sought-after coffees.
 If you’ve yet to experience 100% Kona coffee, brew up a cup today and see what all the fuss is about.

-Kona coffee is expensive for two main reasons, the cost of U.S.-based labor and the limited supply.
+Kona coffee is expensive for two main reasons, the cost of U.S.-based labour and the limited supply.
 The grade of the coffee can also influence the price.
 Learn about Kona coffee grades here.

-The combination of growing conditions and processing techniques gives Kona coffee its prized clean flavors and smooth body.
+The combination of growing conditions and processing techniques gives Kona coffee its prized clean flavours and smooth body.